-Caring is a fundamental tenet of the nursing profession and encompasses the characteristics of compassion, empathy, and the ability to connect with patients across the lifespan and throughout the continuum of care.
+Caring is a fundamental tenet of the nursing profession and encompasses the characteristics of compassion, empathy, and the ability to connect with patients across the lifespan.
 The College of Nursing is committed to preparing nurses to deliver the highest standard of culturally-competent, patient-centered care within an ethically and culturally diverse population.